-Check with the Department of Health on their general medical advice for travellers.
+Check with the NHS on their general medical advice for travellers

 If you have Saga Travel Insurance, our 24 hour helpline Saga Travel Assistance can provide advice such as guidance for you and your relatives, friends or employers if you are unfortunate enough to go into hospital.

-If you are travelling in the EU, as an EU citizen you are entitled to reduced cost or free emergency care in any of the member countries.
-The ‘E111’ form was previously the method for proving eligibility for such care, but has been replaced by the European Health Insurance Card (EHIC) and is now obsolete.
-Each individual travelling must now apply for the new card by completing an EHIC application form.
-You can apply for an EHIC card free of charge by calling 0300 330 1350 or online at www.ehic.org.uk
+If you are travelling in the EU, you are entitled to reduced cost or free emergency care in any of the member countries.
+Each individual travelling can apply for a card by completing the EHIC application form.

 The EHIC is normally valid for three to five years and covers any medical treatment that becomes necessary during your trip, because of either illness or an accident.
 The card gives access to state-provided medical treatment only, and you’ll be treated on the same basis as an ‘insured’ person living in the country you are visiting.
 Remember, this might not cover all the things you’d expect to get free of charge from the NHS in the UK.
 You may have to make a contribution to the cost of your care.